U.S. regulator to let Fannie, Freddie cut mortgage balances

 About 33,000 borrowers are expected to be eligible for the relief, the agency said.

-Homeowners have to meet certain criteria to qualify, including having an outstanding principal balance of more than $250,000 and being more than 90 days delinquent on mortgage payments as of March 1.
+Homeowners have to meet certain criteria to qualify, including having an outstanding principal balance of $250,000 or less and being more than 90 days delinquent on mortgage payments as of March 1.

 “The national housing market has significantly improved in recent years but there are still areas of the country where home values have not recovered and negative equity remains a real problem,” said FHFA Director Mel Watt.